kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

   - **Evaluation timestamp**
   - **Status**: `Pass`, `Fail`, `Pending`
   - **Diagnostics**: Optional logs or metrics
+  - **Health summary**: Node, cluster, and mesh health as applicable

 #### **3. Integration Model**
 - **Custom Resource (CR)**:
-  - Provides a generic, Kubernetes-native model applicable to both AKS and non-AKS clusters.
+  - Provides a generic, Kubernetes-native model applicable to both AKS and non-AKS clusters, and mesh deployments.
-  - Enables community-driven contributions and extensibility.
+  - Enables community-driven contributions and extensibility, including mesh-specific adapters.
 - **ARM API**:
-  - Used solely for **mode enablement**—to toggle gating behavior via a boolean switch.
+  - Used solely for **mode enablement**—to toggle gating behavior via an enum (disabled, managed, byo, hybrid).
   - Does **not** define or manage gates directly.
-  - Example: `enableUpgradeGates: true` in ARM signals the RP to look for CRs in the cluster.
+  - Example: `operationGateConfig.mode: "hybrid"` in ARM signals the RP to look for CRs in the cluster, including mesh gates.

 #### **4. Endpoint and Authentication**
-- Each Gate CR may specify an **evaluation endpoint** and **authentication method** (e.g., webhook with token).
+- Each Gate CR may specify an **evaluation endpoint** and **authentication method** (e.g., webhook with token, mesh telemetry adapter).
 - The RP (Resource Provider) pulls from a **well-defined, discoverable endpoint list** to evaluate gates post-upgrade action.

+#### **Mesh Applicability**
+- Gates can be defined for mesh control plane upgrades, mesh data plane health, and mesh-specific SLOs (latency, mTLS, error rate, etc.).
+- The same CRD contract applies: mesh adapters publish normalized evaluation results, enabling mesh upgrades to be gated by custom or managed health signals.
+- Customers can use managed mesh metrics, custom mesh telemetry, or external mesh observability platforms (e.g., Datadog, New Relic) via adapters.

 #### ✅ **Pros**
-- **Kubernetes-Native**: CR-based design aligns with Kubernetes extensibility patterns.
+- **Kubernetes-Native**: CR-based design aligns with Kubernetes extensibility patterns and mesh architectures.
-- **Cross-Cluster Compatibility**: Works across AKS and non-AKS clusters.
+- **Mesh and Cluster Compatibility**: Works across AKS, non-AKS clusters, and mesh deployments.
-- **Community-Friendly**: Encourages open-source contributions and vendor-neutral adoption.
+- **Community-Friendly**: Encourages open-source contributions and vendor-neutral adoption, including mesh adapters.
-- **Flexible Evaluation**: Supports both managed (e.g., Azure Monitor/Prometheus) and self-managed setups.
+- **Flexible Evaluation**: Supports managed, self-managed, and mesh-specific setups.
-- **Separation of Concerns**: ARM API is used only for enablement, keeping gate logic within the cluster.
+- **Separation of Concerns**: ARM API is used only for enablement, keeping gate logic within the cluster and mesh.

 #### ❌ **Cons**
-- **Operational Complexity**: Self-managed mode requires users to deploy and maintain gate controllers.
+- **Operational Complexity**: Self-managed mode requires users to deploy and maintain gate controllers and mesh adapters.
 - **Learning Curve**: CRD-based configuration may be unfamiliar to some users.
 - **Debugging Overhead**: Failures in gate evaluation may be harder to trace without centralized tooling.
 - **Limited ARM Visibility**: ARM API does not expose gate definitions or evaluations, which may limit portal integration.